 What if a demon were to creep after you one night, in your loneliest loneliness, and say, ‘This life which you live must be lived by you once again and innumerable times more; and every pain and joy and thought and sigh must come again to you, all in the same sequence.
 The eternal hourglass will again and again be turned and you with it, dust of the dust!’
 Would you throw yourself down and gnash your teeth and curse that demon?
 Or would you answer, ‘Never have I heard anything more divine’?

-This quote is oddly uplifting because the answer to all the strife is to look life in the face and accept it for all it is: imperfect, lonely, painful, and yet still somehow beautiful.
-There’s nothing to do but soldier on and embrace this fate (amor fati), inclusive of the good and the bad.
+How oddly uplifting…because the answer to all the strife is to look life in the face and accept it for all it is: imperfect, lonely, painful, and yet still somehow beautiful.
+There’s nothing to do but soldier on and embrace this fate.

 Things I don’t believe in: God, myself.

 Today, I am thankful for the robustness of life, the way sunset colors at 8PM reflect off the windows of skyscrapers, and peaceful subway rides that crawl across West Philly under the evening sun.